BinojBI/Crazy-runner-unity-mobile/README.md

 # Crazy-runner-unity-mobile

 # Introduction
-Crazy runner is a platform of android based 2d adventure game.
-The player has to earn points evade from obstacles in the road.
-This is endless game but as player you have only 3 lifes. your aim is to protect them and earn as you can means reach higher score of your scoreboard.
+Crazy Runner is an Android-based platform featuring a thrilling 2D adventure game.
+In Crazy Runner, players earn points by evading obstacles on an endless road.
+With only three lives, the goal is to survive as long as possible and achieve the highest score on the leaderboard.

 # Development